abrahamnunes/diversity/README.md

 - Bootstrap sampling: `bootci`
     - State of the art approach is implemented: bias-corrected and accelerated [BCa] confidence intervals
+    - Note this currently only works for measures of Type I (richness) heterogeneity
+- Methods for which we have closed form estimators have those implemented by default

 ## Measures to Add